1921 Upper Silesia plebiscite: The plebiscite

 In late April 1921, when pro-Polish forces began to fear that the region would be partitioned according to the British plan, elements on the Polish side announced a popular uprising.
-Korfanty was the leading figure of the uprising, but he had much support in Upper Silesia as well as support from the Polish government in Warsaw.
-Korfanty called for a popular armed uprising whose aim was to maximize the territory Poland would receive in the partition.
-German volunteers rushed to meet this uprising, and fighting on a large scale took place in the late spring and early summer of 1921.
-Germanophone spokesmen and German officials complained that the French units of the Upper Silesian army of occupation were favoring the insurrection by refusing to put down their violent activities or restore order.
+Korfanty was the leading figure of the uprising, but he had much support in Upper Silesia and from the Polish government, in Warsaw.
+Korfanty called for a popular armed uprising, whose aim was to maximize the territory that Poland would receive in the partition.
+German volunteers rushed to meet this uprising, and large-scale fighting took place in the late spring and early summer of 1921.
+German-speaking spokesmen and German officials complained that the French units of the Upper Silesian army of occupation supported the insurrection by refusing to put down violent activities or to restore order.

-Twelve days after the start of the uprising, Wojciech Korfanty offered to take his Upper Silesian forces behind a line of demarcation, on condition that the released territory would not be occupied by German forces, but by Allied troops.
-On 1 July 1921 British troops returned to Upper Silesia to help French forces occupy this area.
-Simultaneously with these events, the Interallied Commission pronounced a general amnesty for the illegal actions committed during the recent violence, with the exception of acts of revenge and cruelty.
-The German defense force was finally withdrawn.
+Twelve days after the start of the uprising, Korfanty offered to take his Upper Silesian forces behind a line of demarcation if the released territory was occupied not by German forces but by Allied troops.
+On 1 July, British troops returned to Upper Silesia to help French forces occupy this area.
+Simultaneously with those events, the Interallied Commission pronounced a general amnesty for the illegal actions committed during the recent violence except for acts of revenge and cruelty.
+The German defence force was finally withdrawn.

 Because the Allied Supreme Council was unable to come to an agreement on the partition of the Upper Silesian territory on the basis of the confusing plebiscite results, a solution was found by turning the question over to the Council of the League of Nations.
 Agreements between the Germans and Poles in Upper Silesia and appeals issued by both sides, as well as the dispatch of six battalions of Allied troops and the disbandment of the local guards, contributed markedly to the pacification of the district.
-On the basis of the reports of a League commission and those of its experts, the Council awarded the greater part of the Upper Silesian industrial district to Poland.
-Poland obtained almost exactly half of the 1,950,000 inhabitants, viz., 965,000, but not quite a third of the territory, i.e., only 3,214.26 km2 (1,255 mi2) out of 10,950.89 km2 (4,265 mi2) but more than 80% of the heavy industry of the region.
+On the basis of the reports of a League commission and those of its experts, the Council awarded the greater part of the Upper Silesian industrial district to Poland, which obtained almost exactly half of the 1,950,000 inhabitants (965,000) but not quite a third of the territory (only 3,214.26 km2 (1,255 mi2) out of 10,950.89 km2 (4,265 mi2)) but more than 80% of the heavy industry of the region.

 The German and Polish governments, under a League of Nations recommendation, agreed to enforce protections of minority interests that would last for 15 years.
-Special measures were threatened in case either of the two states should refuse to participate in the drawing up of such regulations, or to accept them subsequently.
+Special measures were threatened in case either state refused to participate in the drawing up of such regulations or to accept them subsequently.
 In the event, the German minority remaining on the Polish side of the border suffered considerable discrimination in the subsequent decades.